programs-forensic-engineering-990x358

 Master’s Degree in Forensic Engineering

 At the master’s degree level, students can find specialized forensic engineering programs.
-However, those that earn a master’s degree in a more general engineering field such as structural or civil engineering may still be eligible for future training in forensic engineering.
+However, those who earn a master’s degree in a more general engineering field such as structural or civil engineering may still be eligible for future training in forensic engineering.

 • Application requirements: official transcripts from a bachelor’s program (e.g., civil engineering, mechanical engineering, structural engineering) with a competitive GPA (e.g., >3.0), proof of specific coursework (e.g., physics, geometry, certain design courses, etc.), personal statement, interview (in-person or web-based), letter(s) of recommendation, Graduate Record Examination (GRE) scores, TOEFL scores for non-native speakers of English, and an application fee.